laszlorasko/RatatouAIlle/RatatouAIlle_PRD.md

    - Use system messages to establish boundaries

 3. **Response Validation**
-   - Validate and sanitize all responses from OpenAI
+   - Validate and sanitize all responses from OpenRouter.ai
    - Implement content filtering for inappropriate content
    - Handle API failures gracefully